christiandunkel/time-visualizer/doc/documentation.md

 <a name="module__.remove"></a>

 ### _.remove(elem)
-removes a HTML node with all of its child HTML nodes
+removes a HTML node from the DOM

 **Kind**: static method of [<code>\_</code>](#module__)